salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 ### Vectorization

-The term **vectorization** refers to the creation an array simply by using the MATLAB syntax of array creation (without the use of a FOR LOOP).
+The term **vectorization** refers to the creation of an array simply by using the MATLAB syntax of array creation (without the use of a FOR LOOP).
 Indeed, it is often possible to create an array without needing a FOR LOOP in MATLAB.
 This is known as vectorizing a FOR LOOP.
 You should always try to vectorize your code whenever possible as the vectorized form of the code can run faster than the FOR LOOP form.

 For example,